-Vaahtera l., Schulz J., Hamann T. Plant cell wall integrity maintenance during development and response to biotic and abiotic stress.
-Nature Plants, in revision
+Vaahtera l., Schulz J., Hamann T. “Cell wall integrity maintenance during developmentand interaction with the environment” Nature Plants, 5 (9), 924-932

 Engelsdorf T., Kjaer L., Gigli-Bisceglia N., Vaahtera L., Miedes E., Bauer S., Wormit A., James L., Chairam I., Molina A. and Hamann T. Functional characterization of genes mediating responses to plant cell wall integrity impairment and cell wall metabolism.
-BMC Plant biology, accepted
+2019 BMC Plant Biology

 Gigli-Bisceglia N., Engelsdorf T., Strnad M., Vaahtera L., Khan GA., Yamoune A., Alipanah L., Novák O., Persson S., Hejatko J. and Hamann T. Cell wall integrity modulates Arabidopsis thalianacell cycle gene expression in a cytokinin- and nitrate reductase-dependent manner.
 2018 Development